 If you have been wondering how to input Hangul into your computer, phone or tablet here is a simple guide for typing Korean letters.
-First we will give you all the steps you need to properly set up your device and then explain the typing technique.
+First we will give you all the steps you need to properly set up your device to type Korean alphabet and then explain how to type Hangul.
+The good news is, you don’t really need to buy Hangul keyboard, every suggestion here is a free Korean keyboard.

 Contents: